-Snapping up a reasonably priced coffee machine is a smart way to save money on buying barista-made coffees – after all, if you have a large coffee every day from your local cafe, you could be spending up to $1500 a year just to keep yourself caffeinated.
+Snapping up a reasonably priced coffee machine in the Boxing Day sales is a smart way to save money on buying barista-made coffees – after all, if you buy a large coffee every day from your local cafe, you could be spending up to $1500 a year just to keep yourself caffeinated.

 But having your own machine at home is only a better option if it does a decent job and gives good value for money.
 Some of the models we've tested performed so poorly they'll have you running straight back to your favourite cafe, KeepCup in hand.

 We review capsule and espresso coffee machines from brands such as Breville, DeLonghi, Kmart, Aldi, Nespresso and Sunbeam.
 We use an expert panel to rate the taste of the coffee, while our experienced kitchen testers score the machines on other measures such as ease of use and temperature consistency.